oarcscience/ith.oarc.science/lgbt/index.md

 Buddhism, Taoism, and Shinto, don't condemn homosexuals in their sacred texts, let alone mention the subject except in passing.
-This doesn't mean that societies where these religions are dominant or practiced are (or are not) tolerant of LGBT people; simply that whatever discrimination or persecution may be present is not based on *religious* grounds.
+This doesn't mean that societies where these religions are dominant or practiced are (or are not) tolerant of homosexual people; simply that whatever discrimination or persecution may be present is not based on *religious* grounds.